Philani Mavundla: Political career

 Mavundla was then sworn in as a councillor for the ABC in eThekwini.
 At the inaugural council meeting of the eThekwini municipality on 22 November 2021, it appeared that the ANC was going to lose the mayor and deputy mayor positions to a coalition of opposition parties, including the ABC.
 The meeting was then postponed to 24 November.
 At the meeting on 24 November, Mavundla was nominated by the ANC to serve on the executive committee.
 The ANC's Mxolisi Kaunda was then re-elected as mayor with the help of smaller parties, including the ABC.
 After Kaunda's re-election, Mavundla was elected deputy mayor.

 Mavundla denied that he was "bought" by the ANC, saying that "buying me would be too expensive".
 An insider within the ABC claimed that Mavundla took the decision to side with the ANC because working with the Democratic Alliance (DA) would have been difficult.

 Mavundla stood as a candidate for eThekwini ward 10 in a by-election in November 2022, finishing third with 1% of the vote behind the DA (95%) and ANC (4%).

 Despite an interdict being granted by the Durban High Court, the ANC in the eThekwini municipality tabled and voted for a motion of no confidence removing Mavundla as the deputy mayor.
 125 councillors supported the motion while 59 opposed it.
+Mavundla resigned from the eThekwini council on 23 February 2023.

+Mavundla contested the by-election in Ward 2 in the Umvoti Municipality on 14 June 2023, and lost as the IFP won the ward off the ANC.
+On 21 June 2023, Mavundla was elected mayor of Umvoti municipality after a coalition agreement between the ANC and ABC was reached to govern the municipality.

+In 2024, Mavundla stated that he and the Abantu Batho Congress would be campaigning for an independent Zulu state, stating that the current Republic of South Africa is a legacy of colonialism that marginalizes indigenous nations and that only by removing Zulus from a colonial governance model forced on them can the Zulu nation develop along its own indigenous model.